If you’re looking for alternative Venice – a way to escape the crowds and make the most of this over-visited city, read on…

 Arriving in Venice: Speaking of a hassle free trip to Venice, I’d recommend booking a water taxi to take you from the airport to your hotel.
 That way, your first experience of Venice can be the magical, majestic arrival you’ve imagined (rather than taking the crammed tourist bus or public vaporetto ride along with the rest of the tourists).
 You can check prices here.

-Alternatively, you can book a range of different transfer options from Venice or Treviso airports including private car, shared water taxi and public bus.
+Alternatively, you can book a range of different transfer options from Venice or Treviso airports including private car, public boat and public bus.
 You’ll find a full choice of transfer options here.

 2. Don’t stare across at the Bridge of Sighs – Go INSIDE the bridge and stare out